SergiyStoyan/CliverRoutines/README.md

 - macOS High Sierra 10.12 in Xamarin.Mac projects built in Visual Studio for Mac;

-## Serializing
+## Application settings
 Classes: Cliver.Config, Cliver.Settings

 ### Description
-It is more powerful and flexible than the built-in .NET settings for desktop.
+It is easy to use aplication settings engine which is much more powerful and flexible than the Visual Studio's one.

 Features:
-- saving to disk and restoring from disk of values of class members that need it;
+- automatically serialazing/deserialazing values of class members which need it;
-- serialized types are flexibly defined in the application;
+- serializable types are tailored in the application according to needs;
-- serialized types can inherit from another serialized types which may be abstract;

 ### How to use:
-Define types that is to be serialized and make them subclasses of Cliver.Settings class.
+Define types that are to be serialized and make them subclasses of Cliver.Settings class.
 Anywhere you want declare public fields of these types.
-Add the following calls in the beginning of the app:
+Add the following call in the beginning of the app:

-(optionally) Cliver.Config.Initialize();

-(mandatory) Cliver.Config.Reload();
+Cliver.Config.Reload();

 That's all.
-Now the fields will be set to their previously serialized values if any, otherwise keep the values they are initialized with.
+Now the settings fields are set with previously serialized values if any.

 To serialize current value of a field, call Save() on it.

-Review my C# projects in github to see live examples.

 ## Logging
 Classes: Cliver.Log